 Marie has a major in business economics, she has been a producer and an account director for more than 20 years, the last 15 at Åkestam Holst, leading every project with the same energy and care she shows for everything she has ever done.
 Never missing out.
 That’s just her.
 The Marie.

-Jacob Stjärne, Business director and Head of strategy
+Jacob Stjärne, Business director and Head of Strategy

 Jacob grew up with an older and a younger sister in a pietistic and quiet non-conformist home.
-With an aversion for silence from birth, the stillness of home didn’t really suit Jacob that well and drove him in the waiting arms of the local cantor.
+With an aversion for silence from birth, the stillness of home didn’t really suit Jacob that well and drove him into the waiting arms of the local cantor.
 And singing (among other things – opera) is only one of the many things Jacob can do.
 You see, with a hunger to speak a lot, you have to know a lot.

-And Jacob do know a lot, being a really fast learner his head is filled with more knowledge than most people, more than most dictionaries and way more than the early Internet he once wrote a book about.
+And Jacob does know a lot, being a really fast learner his head is filled with more knowledge than most people, more than most dictionaries and way more than the early Internet he once wrote a book about.

-It’s easy to joke about Jacob and the way he always talk a lot, but if you listen you will learn to appreciate, the quality of sound leaving Jacob.
+It’s easy to joke about Jacob and the way he always talks a lot, but if you listen you will learn to appreciate, the quality of sound leaving Jacob.
 He is in many ways the smartest person you will ever meet and also a lover of great ideas, a combination that has made him one of the most awarded people in effectiveness awards.
 A dream support for any creative, any client and any agency.
 Especially ours.

 Erik Ström, copywriter & filmmaker

-When Erik is not at the agency he writes, edits, create layouts, films and take photos for his own magazine “Bandyportföljen” (Translates into something like “The Bandy bag”) which describes pretty well what Erik can do, as well as his view on an traditional ad-agency set up.
+When Erik is not at the agency he writes, edits, create layouts, films and take photos for his own magazine “Bandyportföljen” (Translates into something like “The Bandy bag”) which describes pretty well what Erik can do, as well as his view on a traditional ad-agency set up.
 And we agree with Erik, those old ways need change; our business needs to be more inclusive, flexible and fast.